 Pint Size Amusement Parks – Day Trips from Milwaukee

 Back then, tickets were only 10 cents a piece!
-They are still very affordable though, at 25 cents.
-With the biggest ride requiring 4 tickets.
+They are still shockingly affordable though, at 25 cents.
+With the biggest thrill rides requiring only 4 tickets.

 Get Out On the Water